April 22nd, 2013 by alec

 this is a track I composed for the 50th disquiet junto project.

-my grandfather was a big time ham radio operator who had talked to every country in the world, and he convinced me to get my novice license as a young kid, where i learned morse code. he passed away about 10 years ago but i am always thankful for his interest in electronics and tinkering that he passed on to me. the call CQ or “seek you” is what ham operators use to initiate conversation, that is the foundation of the pulse of this piece. the other signal incorporates a simple message from my (expired) call sign to my grandfather’s, whom his friends called Wallace and we called “Pops”. his call sign was K4TJL.
+My grandfather was a big time amateur (“ham”) radio operator who had talked to every country in the world, and he convinced me to get my novice license as a young kid, where i learned morse code.
+He passed away about 10 years ago but I am always thankful for his interest in electronics and tinkering that he passed on to me.
+The call CQ or “seek you” is what ham operators use to initiate conversation, that is the foundation of the pulse of this piece.
+The other signal incorporates a simple message from my (expired) call sign to my grandfather’s (RIP).

 more on this 50th Disquiet Junto project